In Real Life (band): Brady Tutton

 Brady Patrick Tutton was born on December 7, 2001 and is from Shorewood, Wisconsin.
 For his Boy Band audition, Tutton sang "On Bended Knee" by Boyz II Men.
 He went through the ten-week competition without being placed in the bottom two or three.
 Brady Tutton is a trained classical vocalist and an actor.
 He played Brock on the ABC sitcom Fresh Off the Boat (2015), and played the lead role in the 2018 film, The Rocket.

-Chance Perez
+Chance Pérez

-Chance Nickolas Perez was born on November 10, 1997 and comes from Seal Beach, California.
-In 2016, Perez auditioned for America's Got Talent with bandmates Jordan Perez and Tyler Reardon as "The WVKE".
-The group was buzzed by Howie Mandel and Heidi Klum, but criticized by Simon Cowell, leading to their elimination during the audition phase; however, Perez's vocals were individually praised by Cowell.
-In 2017, Perez auditioned for Boy Band, singing "Somebody to Love" by Queen.
+Chance Nickolas Pérez was born on November 10, 1997 and comes from Seal Beach, California.
+In 2016, Perez auditioned for America's Got Talent with bandmates Jordan Pérez and Tyler Reardon as "The WVKE".
+The group was buzzed by Howie Mandel and Heidi Klum, but criticized by Simon Cowell, leading to their elimination during the audition phase; however, Pérez's vocals were individually praised by Cowell.
+In 2017, Pérez auditioned for Boy Band, singing "Somebody to Love" by Queen.
+From 2021 to 2023, Perez portrayed Javi García, the Black Dino Fury & Cosmic Fury Ranger in Power Rangers Dino Fury and Power Rangers Cosmic Fury.
+In 2024, he competed on Building the Band, and was the very first contestant to be eliminated.